 But we were visiting the Tremiti Islands to explore its history located on the land rather than the shipwrecks resting on the bottom of the sea.

 After the helicopter landed, Alan, Claudio and I strolled toward San Domino’s port along a path edged with juniper and shaded by pine trees.
-We stopped at a coffee bar for the requisite cappucino, which also meant that we could use the facilities.
+We stopped at a coffee bar for the requisite cappuccino, which also meant that we could use the facilities.

-Taking the tour boat
+Taking the tour boat to Grotta del Bue Marino

 At the small port, Claudio negotiated with a tour boat owner for us to join a tour that was just leaving.
 The boat tour circumnavigated San Domino to show guests the many sea caves located around the island.
 At Grotta del Bue Marino, the boat slipped inside to give us a closer view.